Algorithm-Arena/weekly-challenge-13-three-body-eclipse/README.md

 ### Winners:

-* The winner for $100 is @morenicogs with this amazing visualization of what the planet sees and hides based on the universe.
+* The winner for $100 is @nicogs with this amazing visualization of what the planet sees and hides based on the universe.
 This is a really cool use of Ray Marching. https://github.com/Algorithm-Arena/weekly-challenge-13-three-body-eclipse/issues/1